DWI Lawyer in Houston

 Assuming the police obtained your breath or blood lawfully, it then falls on the prosecutor to prove it beyond a reasonable doubt.
-Not only does the prosecutor have to prove that the result came back at, .08 or higher, but they must also prove that this result is accurate and reliable.
-They have to prove that the machine that produced that result was working properly, and that the machine itself was accurate and reliable at the time.
+Not only does the prosecutor have to prove that the result came back at .08 or higher, but they must also prove that this result is accurate and reliable.
+They have to prove that the machine that produced the result was working properly and that the machine itself was accurate and reliable at the time.
 These machines are often not calibrated or functioning properly.
 Additionally, the technicians who maintain these machines and analyze the results are people, which means human error becomes an issue as well.

 These are just a few of the ways that I can fight your DWI case, and often times I am fighting every single one of these issues in addition to others.

-Wade B. Smith also represents people charged with DWI in Fort Bend County, Texas (Richmond, Rosenberg, Sugar Land areas), and Montgomery County, Texas (Conroe, the Woodlands areas).
+Wade B. Smith also represents people charged with DWI in Fort Bend County, Texas (Richmond, Rosenberg, Sugar Land areas), and Montgomery County, Texas (Conroe, The Woodlands areas).